taylorjohn/LLM-Learning-Progression/docs/llm-terminology-BPE.md

 ---

+### Other Subword Methods

+While BPE is common (used by GPT-2, GPT-3), other methods exist:
+*   **WordPiece:** Used by BERT.
+Similar to BPE but merges pairs based on maximizing likelihood rather than frequency.
+*   **SentencePiece:** Treats the input text as a raw stream, including whitespace.
+Can learn tokens that cross word boundaries.
+Often uses BPE or Unigram LM as the underlying algorithm.

+---

 ### Conclusion

-**Byte Pair Encoding (BPE)** is a powerful tokenization method that helps language models efficiently handle large vocabularies, rare words, and unseen words.
-By breaking words into common subword units, BPE reduces the vocabulary size while improving the model's ability to generalize to new data.

-BPE is a key technique in modern models like GPT, enabling them to generate coherent text and handle complex linguistic tasks.

----
+**Byte Pair Encoding (BPE)** and other subword tokenization methods are fundamental to modern NLP.
+They strike a balance between word and character-level approaches, enabling models to handle large vocabularies, rare/unseen words, and morphology effectively, which is crucial for the performance of models like GPT.